 Comprehensive Overview

-To understand the full spectrum of antonyms for "build," we must delve into the various facets of its meaning.
-"Build" can refer to physical construction, like erecting a building.
+To understand the full spectrum of antonyms for "build," we must look at the various facets of its meaning.
+Day to day, "Build" can refer to physical construction, like erecting a building.
 It can also refer to the creation of something abstract, such as building a reputation or a career.
-Furthermore, it can imply growth, such as building muscle or building a tolerance.
-Therefore, its antonyms must cover a similarly broad range of concepts.
+What's more, it can imply growth, such as building muscle or building a tolerance.
+Which means, its antonyms must cover a similarly broad range of concepts.

 Definitions and Core Concepts: